dabeaz/curio/docs/tutorial.rst

     Thomas going home
     Leaving!

 Carefully observe how all of those friends just magically went away.
 That's the defining feature of a ``TaskGroup``.
 You can spawn tasks into a group and they will either all complete or they'll all get cancelled if any kind of error occurs.
 Either way, none of those tasks are executing when control-flow leaves the with-block.
 In this case, the cancellation of ``child()`` causes a cancellation to propagate to all of those friend tasks who promptly leave.
 Again, problem solved.

+This kind of task control is an example of a programming style known as "structured concurrency."
+It's supported by Curio, but it's not required if it doesn't apply to the problem being solved.

 Task Synchronization
 --------------------